Skip to Main Content

 We serve all Norwich students and faculty, whether online or on-campus.
 Our goal is to make the research process as easy as possible.

-Our goal is to enable distance students to do professional and scholarly research without leaving home.
-We:
+We enable distance-students to do professional and scholarly research without leaving home by:

-• Provide journal articles not available online and print books from our collection through material request services.
+• Providing journal articles not available online and print books from our collection through material request services.

-• Have a dedicated team of librarians available to help seven days a week via email and throughout the week via chat and phone.
+• Having a dedicated team of librarians available to help seven days a week via email and throughout the week via chat and phone.

 Archives

-The friendly and secure space of our monitored reading room on the 5th floor of the Kreitzberg Library is available for students and researchers to access our primary sources and other collection materials.
-Additionally, more than 15,000 letters, diaries, photographs, publications, and other individual items from our collections can be accessed online.
-All are welcome to Explore Our Collections to begin discovering the university’s born-digital and digitized heritage.
+Access diverse primary sources and other unique collection materials with the support of Archive’s staff in the welcoming and secure space of our reading room.
+Additionally, more than 15,000 letters, diaries, photographs, publications, and other individual items from our collections can be fully accessed online.
+All are welcome to Explore Our Collections to begin discovering the University’s born-digital and digitized heritage.

 Museum